Boiling Water for Fluoride Removal: Fact or Fiction?

 $39.99 $34.99

-12 CUP WATER FILTER PITCHER: You'll always have cleaner, pure-tasting water in your fridge with our BPA-Free, water pitcher filter.
+You'll always have cleaner, pure-tasting water in your fridge with this BPA-Free, water pitcher filter.
 Use the included TDS meter to monitor water quality!

 Buy Now